pennyJack/my-personal-website-v2/content/posts/2020-20-10--5-reasons-why-Digital-Marketers-should-know-JavaScript.md

 There are dozens of options, most of which are pretty decent choices.
 It’s mostly just a matter of personal taste and learning style.
 [Codecademy](https://www.codecademy.com/catalog/language/javascript) (paid) and [freeCodeCamp](https://www.freecodecamp.org/) (free) are two options I can wholeheartedly recommend.

+For more resources, check out my article about my top [10 coding resources every digital marketer should know](ten-coding-resources-every-digital-marketer-should-know).

 That’s it, folks.
 I hope you enjoyed the article.
 Thanks for reading!

 In case you liked the article and want to read more about it, give me a **thumbs up** in the comment section below.